rofinn/FilePathsBase.jl/docs/src/faq.md

 See [design section](@ref design_header) for more details on the advantages of path types over strings.

-**Q. Why is `AbstractPath` not a subtype of `AbstractString`?
+**Q. Why is `AbstractPath` not a subtype of `AbstractString`?**

 A. Initially, we made `AbstractPath` a subtype of `AbstractString`, but falling back to string operations often didn't make sense (e.g., `ascii(::AbstractPath)`, `chomp(::AbstractPath)`, `match(::Regex, ::AbstractPath)`, `parse(::Type{Float64}, ::AbstractPath)`).
 Having a distinct path type results in fewer confusing error messages and more explicit code (via type conversions).
-[Link to issue/PR and blog post]
+See [issue #15](https://github.com/rofinn/FilePathsBase.jl/issues/15) for more info on why we dropped string subtyping.

 **Q. Why don't you concatenate paths with `*`?**